Gordontd16/retail_analytics/README.md

 # retail_analytics
-Taking a Visual Analytics approach to the online transactions dataset on the UCI Machine Learning Repository.
+Taking a Visual Analytics approach to analyse the online transactions dataset on the UCI Machine Learning Repository.